The Merlin Mystery: Soundtrack

 A soundtrack CD was especially produced by British composer and producer Julia Taylor-Stanley, who composed, performed and produced all the titles, with vocals by Miriam Stockley, Shelagh and Sheryle Gwynfar, and Joss Ackland.
 It was published by EarthTone Records under the group name Alkaemy, and released on September 15, 1998.
 The CD was meant to be a companion to the worldwide release of the book.

 Prize

-Along with a prize of either £75,000 or $125,000 (which were then equal under the exchange rate), the winner would have been awarded a thirty-six inch long wand, the head of which was made from ancient gold threaded Brazilian crystal set into silver with a gilded staff representing a branch from the tree of life.
-The head of the wand also has a ring of alchemic symbols around it.
+Along with a prize of either £75,000 or $125,000 (which were then equal under the exchange rate), the winner would have been awarded a thirty-six inch long wand, the head of which was made from ancient gold-threaded Brazilian crystal set into silver with a gilded staff representing a branch from the tree of life.
+The head of the wand also has a ring of alchemical symbols around it.
 Along with the wand, the winner would also have received: